-The program combines a life-changing educational experience with the adventure of doing hands-on mission work and community development work in Huapoca, near Madera, Mexico.
+The program combines a life-changing educational experience with the adventure of doing hands-on mission work and community development work in Indonesia or Fiji.
 Experiential learning is provided through biking, trekking, and rafting, and a host of cultural experiences.
-The curriculum includes field-based cultural anthropology, Spanish language and culture, community development, spiritual formation, physical education, and missions.
+The curriculum includes field-based cultural anthropology, language and culture, community development, spiritual formation, physical education, and missions.
 For additional information, visit the website www.eduventure.net, or email eduventure@cox.net.